 This keeps the kids occupied when they might otherwise get fidgety.

-A Character Buffet is a great way to knock out meeting many characters at one time.
+A Character meal is a great way to knock out meeting many characters at one time.

 You get to meet characters while you eat so you are killing two birds with one stone!